scalacenter/bloop/website/content/docs/integration-guide.md

 bref = "Learn how to integrate your own tooling with bloop."
 +++

-## An overview of integrations

 There are two main ways you can extend bloop or integrate it with external tools.
 In this document, we dive into them and explain when you would want to use the first or the latter one.

 ### Integrate via bloop's model

-Bloop has a well-defined, low-level configuration format that describes Scala and Java projects.
+Bloop has a low-level configuration format that describes Scala and Java projects.
 This configuration format is the one that all bloop integrations in other build tools target.

 When generated, bloop picks up new files under bloop's project directory and allows you to run actions on them.
 External tools can generate and modify the